 The first step is by far the most tedious.
 You shouldn’t muck around on the web unless your copy of Windows is fully patched and up to date, period.
 Now for the bad news: Depending on how long your PC sat on the retail shelf, this could take minutes—or hours.
 Either way, it has to get done.

-Microsoft releases new Windows 10 patches at least once per month.
-The most recent major feature upgrade for the operating system came in the form of the Windows 10 October 2020 Update; those larger “milestone” releases occur twice per year.
+Microsoft releases new Windows patches at least once per month.
+The most recent “major” upgrade for the operating system came in the form of the ho-hum Windows 10 November 2021 Update; those larger “milestone” releases occurred twice per year in the past, but will slow to one per year in the future.
+Windows 11, on the other hand, just launched in October, so laptops with that installed should be pretty current.
 If your computer isn’t fully patched, you could be missing key security fixes and notable new features.

 Surfing the web in an unfamiliar browser is like trying to tango while you’re wearing someone else’s shoes.
 It can be done, but it ain’t pretty.
 Here are direct links for Chrome, Firefox, and Opera if Edge isn’t your thing.